DarkChilliz/theater-tools/README.md

 #### Userscript

-- Viewing the [ttv-playerlowlatency.user.js](https://github.com/DarkChilliz/theater-tools/raw/main/ttv-playerlowlatency.user.js) userscript should prompt the script to be added. (tested in Violentmonkey).
+- Viewing the [ttv-playerlowlatency.user.js](https://github.com/DarkChilliz/theater-tools/raw/main/ttv-playerlowlatency.user.js) userscript should prompt the script to be added. (tested in Tampermonkey).

 #### Features

+- Reduce the latency of the broadcast by speeding up the playback rate when you have more then 3 seconds of latency.
 - Works on twitch.tv and embeded players.
 (Tested on [twitchtheater.tv](https://twitchtheater.tv/) and [twitch.tv](https://twitch.tv/forsen)).
-- Minimal latency (automatically reload or speed up the stream if you're too far behind)
     <!-- ``` -->
     <!-- | Options                    | Defaults | -->
     <!-- | -------------------------- | -------- | -->